wgseligman/GramsSim/scripts/README.md

 # GramsG4 scripts

-This directory contains utility scripts to help work with GramsG4 inputs and outputs.
+This directory contains utility scripts to help work with GramsSim inputs and outputs.
 Some of the programs are provided solely to teach programming concepts for folks new to handling ntuples and dataframes.